learn-co-curriculum/react-hooks-components-basics/README.md

 ### Step 1: Write the Components

-First, let's make a component to showcase an opinion:
+First, let's make a component for our article:

 ```jsx
 function Article() {